Azure/azure-docs-sdk-dotnet/api/overview/azure/iot.md

 ```
 ### Examples

-This example connects to the IoT Hub and sends a message every 1 second.
+This example connects to the IoT Hub and sends one message per second.

 ```csharp
 string deviceKey = "<deviceKey>";